ysnanako/orientation-week2-bst/README.md

 This project follows a specific **YAL-based input format**:
 - **.yal** - Contains circuit modules and dimensions.
-- **Aspect ratio and whitespace constraints** are provided as command-line arguments.

 📄 **Example Input File**
 ```